 By clicking “Add Manual Exclusion,” you can configure any reason to exclude a study.
 These options will be offered in the drop-down of exclusion reasons during screening.

+Note: Some exclusion reasons can be automated such as publication date.
+This is done through using “Bulk Actions” and below is a loom video with instructions on how to exclude by publication date.
+Bulk Actions is a great tool but proceed with caution as it is the fast track to ruining a nest.
+Only exclude by publication date for now and we will discuss this in more depth later.

 Screen Sequentially